 Some time between 283 AC and 288 AC, when Mance Rayder was still a member of the Night's Watch, he and his brothers once hunted an elk, and the smell of blood attracted a shadowcat.
 The shadowcat attacked Mance, shredding his cloak, his arm, and his back.
 The Watch brought him to a local wildling village where a wise woman healed him, and sewed up the tears in his cloak with red silk from Asshai.
 After Mance returned to the Wall, Ser Denys Mallister told him to burn his old cloak and replace it with an entirely black one.
 This infringement of his freedom caused Mance to abandon the Night's Watch.

 Along the high road in the Mountains of the Moon, Catelyn Stark and her party (including the captive Tyrion Lannister) are worried about the shadowcats that live in the passes.
 The party is attacked by Vale mountain clansmen, led by a man wearing a shadowskin cloak.
 After the battle with the clansmen, the survivors leave the corpses to be scavenged by shadowcats, despite Catelyn's objections.

 The singer Marillion somehow acquires the dead chief's shadowskin cloak, but Tyrion wins the cloak from him at dice.
-In the Sky Cells of the Eyrie, the gaoler Mord takes the shadowskin cloak from Tyrion; but once Tyrion wins his freedom, he takes it back.
-He wears it for warmth while in the mountains after he leaves the Eyrie.
+In the sky cells of the Eyrie, the gaoler Mord takes the cloak from Tyrion; but once Tyrion wins his freedom through trial by combat, he takes it back.
+Tyrion wears it for warmth while in the mountains after he leaves the Eyrie.